 The tubular method of filtration tolerates the suspended solids present in extracts from pieces of stems, seeds or leaves.
 It requires only minimal pre-screening, whereas the other filters require a substantial solids removal system prior to their use to avoid blocking.
 In many cases, initial separation is possible whilst the membranes are clarifying the extract.
 For example, tubular ultrafiltration (UF) membranes can retain the larger molecular weight compounds as the membrane simultaneously retains the unwanted solids.
 This reduces the load on other downstream separation and purifying equipment.

 “In addition to this, we have found that the tubular format has a higher recovery of filtrate than others, making it more cost effective particularly when the raw material is expensive.”

 Additionally, a second phase of tubular membrane can be utilised to concentrate the desired compounds in the permeate from the first stage of filtration.
 This further increases the yield from the raw materials and eliminates wastage.

 The anti-oxidant components of most natural pharmaceuticals used in the production of nutraceuticals are called phenolics (also polyphenolics) and their related compounds.
 These tend to foul the membranes and other separating equipment such as resins.
 The tubular membrane, with its high crossflows, reduces this fouling tendency and is easy to clean when the filtration cycle is completed.
-A common method is to use tubular membrane for the UF stage followed by spiral membrane or hollow fibres at the Reverse Osmosis stage.
+A common method is to use tubular membrane for the UF stage followed by spiral membrane at the Reverse Osmosis stage.

 Another key advantage of this method is that it tolerates higher temperatures than the other alternatives and, therefore, is able to process the delicate antioxidant materials more quickly and precisely.